phalcon/documentation/docs/db-models.md

 * Write applications using your own conventions
 * Eliminate vendor prefixes/suffixes in your code
-* Change column names without changes your application code
+* Change column names without changing your application code

 ## Record Snapshots
 Specific models could be set to maintain a record snapshot when they are queried.
 You can use this feature to implement auditing or just to know what fields have been changed in the model compared to the data in the database.